 We, at JNR Management Resources Pvt.
 Ltd have been conducting business with the highest ethical standards and in full compliance with every applicable law.
 As part of our commitment to ethical business practices, JNR Management will not tolerate any form of bribery or corruption.
 JNR Management does not ever wish to get business benefits by offering or receiving inapt payments or things of value.
-This principal is applied even in the countries where such practices may be socially and culturally accepted.
+This principle is applied even in the countries where such practices may be socially and culturally accepted.
 Hence, we, at JNR will not accept any business opportunity, which can be attained only by giving an improper or illegal payment, bribe, or similar inducement.

 The antibribery policy, code of conduct and business ethics are developed per the directions of JNR’s board of directors to ensure a consistent business approach.